 Complete Guide to an Online Statistics Degree

-Online statistics degrees are available at the bachelor's, master's, and certificate levels.
+Online statistics degrees are available at the master's, doctoral, and certificate levels.
 Students will learn to create experiments, collect data, summarize collected data to aid in understanding, and make estimates about the present or future based on the analysis of numbers.
 Graduates of an online statistics program may find employment at government agencies at the state, local, and government level.
 They can also find work at healthcare centers, financial centers, conducting market research, and in environmentalism.

 Most aspiring statisticians should seek a master's degree in the discipline, although entry-level positions are available for graduates who hold a bachelor's degree.
 Students should also consider accreditation before making a commitment to any program.
 Attending a regionally accredited program will assure students that they are receiving an education that meets high quality standards, and graduates from an accredited program will be more competitive in the job market.

 Undergraduate studies are available in statistics, which will prepare graduates for some entry-level jobs.
 A bachelor's program will take four years to complete the required 120-credit hours.
 Applicants must have a high school GPA of 3.0 or higher to qualify for a bachelor's program.
 A master's degree is the next level of education for aspiring statisticians, and will prepare them for higher level jobs in the field.
 Students can complete a master's program in two to five years through 30 to 40-credit hours of study.
 It must also be noted that students must maintain a 3.0 GPA in order to qualify for graduation.
 Graduate certificate programs in statistics are also available online, often for specific statistics specializations, and can be completed in as little as a year.